SAP-samples/teched2025-AD161/exercises/ex0/README.md

 where you develop the apps.

-## Preparation 0 - Prerequisites

-The TechEd machines already are equipped with:
-* git
-* Node.js
-* Visual Studio Code
-* Cloud Foundry CLI `cf`

-If you want to run the session on your own machine, ensure to have these installed.

 ## Preparation 1 - Install latest version of the cds toolkit

 1. Open a console (Command Prompt).